Just you wait and see

 - Played With in Ace Combat 5: The Unsung War, or rather in its Show Within a Show A Blue Dove for the Princess: in this case, it's the Blue Dove who goes out on a quest to find a cure for the sick Princess, only to discover that he should have stayed with her all along upon return.

-- Harvest Moon games have you propose to your spouse with a blue feather.
+- Story of Seasons games have you propose to your spouse with a blue feather.
 While many games simply have you buy the feather from the store (apparently the grocer knows everyone's business and knows when he needs to start stocking feathers) or have the Mayor give it to you, some mention the bird by name and at least one makes you climb a mountain in order to find the bird and pick up a feather it's moulted.